Bootblacking (BDSM): History

 Bootblack stands as well as bootblacks operating in leather bars have been documented in the US since the 1970s.
 These included the Gold Coast in Chicago and the Ramrod in New York City.
-In later years, more bars adopted the custom, among others the AA Meat Market, the Eagle in Chicago, and the D.C.
+In later years, more bars adopted the custom, among others the AA Meat Market, the Chicago Eagle, and the D.C.
 Eagle.
 The Eagle in Chicago proved to be influential for international contests, as several future producers and titleholders (Harry Shattuck, IMrBB 1994 William Shields Jr., IMsBB 1999 Leslie Anderson) bootblacked there.
 Bootblack stands have also historically been part of leather events like Folsom Street Fair.

 Bootblacks got more traction as an identity and a subculture in their own right in the 1990s, when Harry Shattuck founded the first International Bootblack competition at IML in 1993.
 Due to its popularity, the contest was continued until 1998 and split into International Mr. Bootblack (IMrBB), held at IML, and International Ms. Bootblack (IMsBB), held at IMsL, in 1999.
 The majority of regional bootblack titles have been more recent additions of the 2000s and 2010s.
 In Europe, the first regional bootblack competition, called European Bootblack, was held in Antwerp, Belgium in 2019.

 A more recent development since the mid-2010s is the emergence of events centering bootblacks themselves and the sharing of skills.

 The Leather Archives & Museum keeps multiple objects relating to bootblacks in its collection, including several bootblack titleholder vests, IMBB 2000 David Hawk's bootblacking chair, IMBB 1994 William Shields, Jr.'s bootblacking kit and vest, and a bootblacking chair that was used by IMrBB 1994 ‘Daddy’ William Shields Jr. in gay bars in Chicago, Boston, Providence and New York City between the 1990s and 2000s, and since 2014 is part of the museum's permanent exhibitions.